-- Focus on clear communication with the school community. - Students will have opportunities to engage in outside of school work-related opportunities through community partnerships, workplace readiness, job shadowing, work experience, Registered Apprenticeship and more. - Pursue opportunities for real world application of class learned concepts. - Engage with community partners like Northwestern Polytechnique, CAREERS, and the City of Grande Prairie to provide more information and opportunities like our May 2022 Job Fair and the April Post-Secondary Career Connections night. - Continue to seek input from parents through the School Council and the Parent Corner feedback part of our Newsletter on ways to support students. - Move CALM 20 to grade 11 where it is a better fit for student maturity and closer to their graduation year.
-Add Workplace Readiness as a course that we encourage all grade 10 students to enroll in.
+- Focus on clear communication with the school community about how we are preparing students for life beyond High School. - Expand opportunities for students to engage in outside of school work-related opportunities through community partnerships, workplace readiness, job shadowing, work experience, Registered Apprenticeship and more. - Pursue opportunities for real world application of class learned concepts. - Engage with community partners like Northwestern Polytechnique, CAREERS, and the City of Grande Prairie to provide more information and opportunities like our 2nd annual May Job Fair and the April Post-Secondary Career Connections night. - Continue to seek input from parents through the School Council and the Parent Corner feedback part of our Newsletter on ways to support students.
+Next we will test sharing the Parent Corner more widely with our school community by posting it on Facebook and sharing with staff and students. - Implement CALM 20 as part of the expected grade 11 programming where it is a better fit for student maturity and closer to their graduation year.
+Continue to have Workplace Readiness as a course for students to enroll in.
 This focuses on some job search and readiness skills, and completing HCS 3000, the course that is required for students to earn work experience credits.
+We will also add the ability for students to complete these modules in the Maverick Market Option.

-• Division Assurance Survey, observational and work experience reports, program portfolios, student engagement in class, out of class extracurricular activities, students referencing out of class experiences on assessments, students' interest, and curiosity regarding scientific inquiry.
-We would also garner feedback from our community partners.
+- Division Assurance Survey, observational and work experience reports, program portfolios, student engagement in class, out of class extracurricular activities, students referencing out of class experiences on assessments, students' interest, and curiosity regarding scientific inquiry.
+We would also garner feedback from our community partners, especially after events like the Job Fair. - Longitudinally track total number of work experience credits obtained, numbers of students using work experience credits as part of their 100 they need to graduate and numbers of students entering RAP programs.